How to use a Docker file to create a Docker image

 - COPY package*.json ./: This copies the package.json and package-lock.json files.

-Step 3: Build the Docker Image
+Step 3: Build the Docker image

 Here’s what the command does:

-Step 4: Run the Docker Container
+Step 4: Start the Docker container

 Once the image is built, you can create and run a container using the docker run command.

-- -p 3000:3000: Maps port 3000 on your local machine to port 3000 inside the container.
+- –p 3000:3000: Matches port 3000 on your local machine with port 3000 in the container.

-You should see the message: Server running at http://0.0.0.0:3001/.
+You should see the message: The server is running at http://0.0.0.0:3001/.

 To test the application, open your web browser or use curl to visit:

-- First, log in to Docker Hub:
+- First, sign in to Docker Hub:

-- Push the image to Docker Hub:
+- Send the image to Docker Hub:

-Best Practices for Dockerfile
+Best practices for Dockerfile